 “Psychologists of religion may assist neurobiology by providing research data that could serve as material for constructing testable neurobiological hypotheses, data resulting, for instance, from studying an individual’s perception of God and the numinous, the psychological characteristics of meditation, deep prayer, contemplation etc.” (9).

-Depth psychology within the psychology of religion will continue to develop, particularly because the ideas of historical theorists such as Freud have failed to obtain consensus.
+Depth psychology within the psychology of religion will continue to develop, especially because the concepts presented by historical theorists such as Freud have failed to obtain consensus.
 There have been many theorists with a positive outlook on religion, including contemporary ego psychologists and object relations theorists, who have followed a similar path to develop literature and an entire field of studies in religion and personality (12).
 It is expected that this field will continue to contribute to contemporary understandings of religion.

 1. Mischel, Walter.
 “Psychology.”
 In Encyclopedia Britannica.
 Available.